ubsuny/QC_fullAdder/README.md

-# Implementing a full adder on a Quantum Computer (meaningful title here)
+# Implementing a full adder on a Quantum Computer (really meaningful title here)

 This serves as a homework template for CP1 2021 Homework3.